What is Abenomics?

 Abenomics is the name given by economists and policymakers to the economic and social policies followed by the Japanese government under Prime Minister Shinzo Abe.
 When Prime Minister Abe assumed office in 2012, the country was still recovering from the 2008/09 recession.

 In addition, Japan went through long periods of low and even negative growth in the 2000s.
 The main aim of Abenomics was to increase demand and achieve an inflation target of 2%.
-The policies were intended to increase competition, expand trade, and raise the rate of employment in the economy.
+His policies were intended to increase competition, expand trade, and raise the rate of employment in the economy.

-As part of the fiscal stimulus, the Japanese government issued 10.3 trillion yen for spending on infrastructures such as roads, buildings, and bridges.
+As part of the fiscal stimulus, the Japanese government issued 10.3 trillion yen for spending on infrastructure, such as roads, buildings, and bridges.
 The policy aimed to promote investment and spending in the economy to raise the country’s Gross Domestic Product (GDP).
 In 2014, the fiscal package received an additional 5.5 trillion yen.
 To help fund the increase in public spending, the government doubled the consumption tax to 10%.

 The Japanese government also used quantitative easing to help increase liquidity in the economy.
 The Bank of Japan (BOJ) started a large-scale asset purchase program that purchased assets worth $660 billion dollars annually.
 The goal was to continue the asset purchases until the country’s inflation rate hit the target rate of 2%.
 In 2016, the BOJ lowered interest rates past zero to increase lending and investment.
 As of 2018, the short-term interest target was at -0.1%.